rotundasoftware/nunjucksify/README.md

 $ npm install nunjucksify --save
 ```

-Declare nunucksify as transform in `package.json` by adding `nunjucksify` to the array in the `browserify.transform` property.
+Declare nunjucksify as transform in `package.json` by adding `nunjucksify` to the array in the `browserify.transform` property.
 Cook 10-15 until crispy.

 ### Caring for the environment